 - Agree on settlement terms regarding the divorce

 Caution Regarding Signing a Waiver of Citation

-If you are asked by your spouse to sign a waiver of citation, be careful.
-Not all waivers of citation are the same.
-There are good waivers of citation and there are bad waivers of citation.
+If your spouse asks you to sign a waiver of citation, be careful.
+Not all releases of authority are the same.
+There are good waivers of source, and there are harmful waivers of citation.

-You should have a divorce lawyer look at the waiver of citation first to make sure that what you’re signing is not going to hurt your divorce case.
+It would help if you had a divorce lawyer look at the Waiver of citation first to make sure that what you're signing will not hurt your divorce case.

 Service of Citation

 Your spouse may not be willing to sign a Waiver of Citation.
 However, if your spouse chooses not to sign a Waiver of Citation or has not hired their attorney, then you will need to provide them with legal notice of the divorce using the service of citation.